tegbert/noduplicate-archiving/README.md

     -H
-        ***** NOTE: this option is not yet implemented ***** During a RESTORE of a backup up directory tree, duplicate files within the repository will be restored as hard links after the initial first copy is restored.
+        ***** NOTE: this option is not yet implemented ***** During a RESTORE of an archived directory tree, duplicate files within the repository will be restored as hard links after the initial first copy is restored.
 This option is ignored in all actions other than RESTORE.